- Personalized math tutoring can add 3–15 extra months of learning progress.

 - Logic and Reasoning (Propositional/Predicate)

-Specialized Topics & Tools
+Specialized Topics and Tools

 - Engineering Mathematics